contentacms/contentajs/README.md

 <li>Make sure to mention that the /healthckeck is for auto-scaling policies.</li>
 <li>Create a @contentacms/redisShare submodule for a shared Redis server between
 Drupal and node.</li>
+<li>Document that the proxied requests are not cached because they are considered
+end responses.
+The appropriate caching should be in the edge cache layer.</li>
+<li>Make Cache-Control header overrides configurable.</li>
+<li>Check feature conflict between cors.maxAge and OPTIONS cache control header.</li>
 </ul>
 <h2 id="contributors">Contributors</h2>
 <details>